canonical/Ubuntu-Sans-fonts/out/fontbakery/fontbakery-report.md

 The following glyphs do not have the recommended number of contours:

-	- Glyph name: uni01AA	Contours detected: 3	Expected: 2

 	- Glyph name: uni0249	Contours detected: 3	Expected: 2

-	- Glyph name: uni01AA	Contours detected: 3	Expected: 2

 	- Glyph name: uni0249	Contours detected: 3	Expected: 2
  [code: contour-count]